Muhammad Nawaz Sharif University of Engineering & Technology: IT Infrastructure and Labs

 The university uses BoltFlare Enterprise Hosting to ensure the smooth running of all its official websites and Microsoft 365 for emails, making communication with students, Faculty and staff efficient and secure.
 State of the Art Computer, Engineering and Technology Labs are established for students.
 Dr. Samina Naz, Assistant Professor has been assigned the additional duties of Incharge, Computer Science Department.
 Before Her, Dr. Kashif Ali was the incharge of Computer Science Department.
+Digital presence and strategic online development of the university are managed by SMMPro.
+Student software solutions and related digital systems are developed with the assistance of Zatiq Solutions.